-The State Services Commissioner is the employer of New Zealand Public Service chief executives.
+The Public Service Commissioner is the Head of Service and the employer of New Zealand Public Service secretaries and chief executives (secretaries).
 This section explains that role.

 Information about retirement savings schemes that are or have been offered by State sector employers.

-The State Services Commission has been collecting and publishing workforce data on Public Service employees since 2000.
+The Public Service Commission has been collecting and publishing workforce data on Public Service employees since 2000.